Hyderabadi apricot pudding (Khubani ka meetha)

 Soak the dried apricots in the water overnight.

-Next morning, remove the pits by squeezing each apricot gently, retain the pits and put the apricot flesh back into the soaking liquids.
+Next morning, remove the pits by gently squeezing each apricot; retain the pits and put the apricot flesh back into the soaking liquid.

 Add the sugar, starting with 1/2 cup, to the apricots and water and bring to a boil.
-Simmer gently for 45-55 minutes, till the apricots are very mushy and the liquids have reduced to a lovely syrupy texture.
+Simmer gently for 45-55 minutes, until the apricots are very mushy and the liquid has reduced to a lovely syrupy texture.

-While the apricots are simmering, pit the nuts trying to keep them whole.
+While the apricots are simmering, pit the nuts, trying to keep them whole.
 To do this, layer 10 or so nuts between two sheets of pa[er towels and lightly pound them with a pestle to crack them open.
 Collect the nuts and set them aside.
-You can also gently roast them for a couple of minutes on a dry frying pan for 2-3 minutes till aromatic and toasted.
+You can also gently roast them in a dry frying pan for 2-3 minutes, until aromatic and toasted.

-When the apricots are cooked, taste the mix for sugar, the sweetness should be light and highlight the flavour of the apricots rather than drown it out.
+When the apricots are cooked, taste the mix for sugar; the sweetness should be light, highlighting the apricots' flavour rather than drowning it out.

-Beat the apricot mix with a hand- or electric egg beater on low speed to slight mush the apricots.
-You are looking for a light mash where about half the apricots are still in large chunks for texture.
+Beat the apricot mixture with a hand- or electric egg beater on low speed until slightly mushy.
+You are looking for a light mash, with about half the apricots still in large chunks for texture.

 Serve at room temperature or chilled with a drizzle of cream and a sprinkling of the apricot nuts.